 The county should address water resource concerns by the appropriate scale, such as a catchment, subwatershed or sub-basin for surface waters and by aquifers for groundwater.

-The county should support watershed planning processes conducted under RCW 90.82 as a framework for comprehensive water resource management.
+The county should support watershed planning processes conducted under RCW 90.82 and RCW 90.94 as a framework for comprehensive water resource management.

 The county should involve affected stakeholders in groundwater, watershed and stormwater basin planning.